bcSpace/Srec-Converter/README.md

 ## Gui class

 Display for the user to use.
 Has 2 inputs, source path and write path.
 On a successful run it will fill the text area with the decoded input file.
+If a failure happens the user will be notified with error details.

 ![Alt text](https://snag.gy/3pjTiX.jpg)